puppetlabs/puppet-docs/source/puppet/4.3/reference/lookup_quick.md

 ## Specifying Merge Behavior

-Classic Hiera could optionally do deep merging of values when doing hash-merge lookups, but you could only configure this globally, in `hiera.yaml` file.
+Classic Hiera could optionally do deep merging of values when doing hash-merge lookups, but you could only configure this globally, in the `hiera.yaml` file.
 This was very hacky, and made a lot of simple use cases totally impossible.

 In Puppet lookup, you can't configure global merge behavior like that.
 Instead, you configure merge behavior on a per-key basis.
 There are two ways to do this:

 * **At lookup time,** as an argument to the `lookup` function or `puppet lookup` command.
+This always wins, overriding any default merge behavior.
 See the function and command documentation for details.
 * **In the data source,** using the new `lookup_options` metadata key.
 This allows you to set default merge behavior for any lookup, _including automatic parameter lookup_ (which previously could not do merging lookup at all).
 If a lookup specifies its own merge behavior, this will override the default behavior.

 ### Setting `lookup_options` in Data